-What affects the cost of flying?
+What effects the cost of flying?

 An inside view of the costs and obstacles airlines have in operating aircraft around the world every day.

-What affects the cost of flying?
+What effects the cost of flying?

 In terms of actual operating costs the biggest variable is the fuel price.
 This is directly related to the price of crude oil.
 To attempt to smooth out fluctuations in the price of fuel most large airlines fuel hedge.
 This involves buying fuel in advance and is a little bit like playing the stock market.
 Airlines will have specific staff to do this or will sub-contract the work to an organisation that specialises.
 Currently fuel is the cheapest it is has been for some time due to crude oil over supply.